 Hard currency has only relative value

 Real Cash Real Value!
-If you too have this notion then you may be in for a surprise!
-The real hard cash (wads of Rs.500 and 1000) sitting on your hands and resting in the pockets instantly became valueless papers within a few minutes of the revolutionary speech!
+If you, too, have this notion, you may be in for a surprise!
+The real hard cash (wads of Rs.500 and 1000) sitting on your hands and resting in your pockets instantly became valueless papers within a few minutes of the revolutionary speech!
 Why?
 Because the “temporary value” given to your currency notes was taken away by the authorities, to be precise – central authorities!
 Cryptocurrency is “De-centralized”- that means there is no central authority to control or legally authorize the value of your currency!

 Government favors Digitization

 The Government silently confessed that people with questionable sources of income hoarded the real currency notes and took prompt action against them.
 Kudos to the Government!
 It then favored digital currency.
 Why?
-Because it is easier to trace the sources of digital currency and the records are not bound by physical limitations as in the case of physical currency.
-Cryptocoin goes a step further and even the digital record is not “controlled” by a central authority that can be influenced.
+Because it is easier to trace the sources of digital currency, and the records are not bound by physical limitations as in the case of physical currency.
+Cryptocoin goes a step further; even the digital record is not “controlled” by a central authority that can be influenced.

-But in the first place, why did it happen…or more importantly how could it be avoided?
-Cryptocurrency cannot be “hidden” inside the trunk, behind the wall, under sheets or in your neighbor’s house!
+But in the first place, why did it happen…or more importantly, how could it be avoided?
+Cryptocurrency cannot be “hidden” inside the trunk, behind the wall, under sheets, or in your neighbor’s house!
 Each and every crypto coin you own is visible to everyone on the network.
 While your real identity is not disclosed, the balance and sources are for everyone to see.
-So there is no way you can illegally earn cryptocurrency without being “caught”.
-Besides each transaction needs intervention/consensus of other users to be accepted.
+So there is no way you can illegally earn cryptocurrency without being “caught.”
+Besides, each transaction needs the intervention/consensus of other users to be accepted.

 The government has silently started accepting cryptocurrency.
-BSE has already started blockchain lab to train people in blockchain in the financial trading.
-Use of blockChain in trading – does’ it strongly indicates that sooner or later the cryptocurrencies will also be accepted.
+BSE has already started a blockchain lab to train people in blockchain in financial trading.
+Use of blockchain in trading – does’ it strongly indicate that the cryptocurrencies will be accepted sooner or later?

-Last but not certainly the least, the first has already been created.
-The largest private bank ICICI carried out a transaction with an overseas bank using blockchain and thus creating the first hash.
+Last but not certainly least, the first has already been created.
+The largest private bank, ICICI carried out a transaction with an overseas bank using blockchain and thus creating the first hash.